Ads4331X/student-management-system/README.md

 ### `main.py` — Entry point

 Starts the program.
-Shows the main menu (Login / Exit).
+Shows the main menu (Login and Exit).
 After successful login, routes the user to either the **Admin menu** or **Student portal** depending on their role.
 Allows maximum **3 login attempts** before returning to main menu.

 ### `auth.py` — Authentication